top of page

 We have completed 25 field expeditions to various parts of Indonesia to assess, communicate and mitigate natural hazards.
 In the process, we have translated hundreds of records kept mostly by Dutch colonists of the major earthquakes and tsunamis in Indonesia as far back as the 16th century.
 We found evidence of > 200 destructive earthquakes and at least 104 tsunamis.
 One of the most common descriptions of damage in these records translates to earthquakes and tsunamis turning many cities into “rubble heaps”, multiple times.
 'Sea Flood waves' (tsunamis) are noted with run-up heights > 40 meters, which washed away many coastal communities.
 Multiplying the problem is a 302% increase in population of Indonesia

 since 1950.
-Now that more people than ever are in harm's way even relatively small hazardous events are claim many more lives than in the past.
+Now that more people than ever are in harm's way, and even relatively small hazardous events claim many more lives and resources than in the past.

 Full Layout indonesia corrected-01.png

-This map shows the sites were we have conducted disaster mitigation research and implementation of risk reduction interventions.
-At most of the red and black pin we have recorded different types of data documenting past earthquakes and tsunamis, made presentations at schools, community and government organizations, and conducted evacuation drills, building guidelines and other risk reduction activities.
+This map shows the sites were we have conducted disaster mitigation research, monitoring and implementation of risk reduction interventions.
+At most of the red and black pin we have collected diverse types of data documenting who's at risk, made presentations at schools, community and government organizations, and led evacuation drills, influenced city zoning, better building construction and other risk reduction activities.

 bottom of page